CABSEL/DeltaNeTSplus/README.md

 3. Load the package, using `library(deltanetsPlus)`, and now you're ready to use!

-### DeltaNeTS+ example codes using *C.elegans* expression data
+### DeltaNeTS+ example codes using *Caenorhabditiselegans* expression data

-`deltanetsPlus` package includes example data of `lfc`, `pval`, `tp`,and `experiment`, which were processed from *C .elegans* data of Baugh et al. 2005 (GSE2180), as well as `grn` (tf-gene interactions) of *C.elegans*.
-This data set consists of 30 time-series samples of three gene perturbation experiments in *C. elegans* (10 time points in each experiment), and the perturbed targets were mex-3 for Experiment A, pie-1 for Experiment B, and pie-1 & pal-1 for Experiment C.
+`deltanetsPlus` package includes example data of `lfc`, `pval`, `tp`,and `experiment`, which were processed from *C. elegans* dataset of Baugh et al. 2005 (GSE2180), as well as the `grn` structure (tf-gene interactions) of *C. elegans*.
+This dataset consists of 30 time-series samples of three genetic perturbation experiments in *C. elegans* (10 time points in each experiment), and the gene knock-downs were mex-3 for Experiment A, pie-1 for Experiment B, and pie-1 and pal-1 for Experiment C.

 - `lfc`: an nx30 matrix of log base2 Fold Change values of differential gene expressions.
 Rows are genes (n) and Columna are time-series samples from three different experiments (10 time points per each experiment).
 - `pval`: an nx30 matrix of statistical p-values of the differential gene expressions.